 Ancient Lingapura or Koh Ker

-Nowadays, Cambodia has three World Heritage sites such as Angkor (which was listed in 1992), Preah Vihear Temple (2008), and the Temple Zone of Sambor Prei Kuk, Archeological Site of Ancient Ishanapura (2017).
-Furthermore, it also has five areas of culture that are considered intangible cultural heritage including the Royal Ballet, the Shadow Puppet Theatre, the Tug of War, the Long Neck Lute (Chapei), and the Khmer Male Mask Dance Drama.
+Nowadays, Cambodia has four World Heritage sites such as Angkor (which was listed in 1992), Preah Vihear Temple (2008), and the Temple Zone of Sambor Prei Kuk, Archeological Site of Ancient Ishanapura (2017), and Archaeological Site of Ancient Lingapura or Chok Gargyar.
+Furthermore, it also has five areas of culture that are considered intangible cultural heritage including the Royal Ballet, the Khmer Shadow Theatre, the Tug of War, the Long Neck Lute (Chapei), Lkhon Khol Wat Svay Andet, and Kun Lbokator; traditional martial arts in Cambodia.
 Koh Ker Temple Complex in Preah Vihear province is constituted as “one of the marvels of Cambodian monumental heritage” by UNESCO.
-The temple is located in Srayong commune, Kulen district, Preah Vihear province, about 120 km from Siem Reap.
+The temple is located in Srayong commune, Kulen district, Preah Vihear province, about 120 kilometers from Siem Reap.
 It is a very jungle-filled region that is sparsely populated.
-More than 180 sanctuaries were found in a protected area of 81 square kilometers (31 sq mi).
+More than 180 sanctuaries were found in a protected area of 81 square kilometers (31 square miles).
 Koh Ker is located between the Kulen and Dangrek mountains and has scenery of rolling hills of varying heights ranging from 70 to 110 meters, making up the Steung Sen River watershed and producing a smooth slope from South to North.

 Koh Ker’s archaeological site (Archaeological Site of Ancient Lingapura or Chok Gargyar) is a sacred urban ensemble of temples and sanctuaries, complete with sculptures, inscriptions, wall paintings, and archeological artifacts.
 Constructed over twenty-three years, it was one of two rival Khmer Empire capitals (the other being Angkor) and served as the sole capital from 928 to 944 CE.
 Established by King Jayavarman IV, his sacred city was thought to be designed around old Indian religious concepts of the universe.
 The new metropolis showcased unusual urban design, artistic expression, and construction technology, particularly the utilization of extremely big monolithic stone blocks.